drood87/gothaer-customer-portal/README.md

 As this was my very first experience with Angular I had a rough time to get started and architect my App.
 Angular has a lot of features to offer out of the box and the first days I felt everything but productive.
 I didn't had any previous experience with typescript either so I thought I stick with normal Javascript for the most part and implement a little typescript syntax here and there where I knew what I was doing.

 Angular is a beast to tame, compared to Vue or React but I think is immense helpful for large scale applications and with a willingness to learn it might be fun to work with (or not judging to some rant blogposts about Angular).
+Angular has a lot to offer and sometimes it felt like it was re-inventing the wheel (looking at you observables and directives) whereas React uses more of what Javascript has to offer from the get go.

+This is not supposed to mean I wouldn't like to work or learn it.
+I believe that learning new things will enhance not just someones career but makes someone a better Developer and shows different approaches.
+I am happy to work with anything, even if it means I have to spend more time learning a particular technology.

+It was an interesting little project and it was fun to learn something new along the way even if it's far from best practices yet.
+But I made improvements on my code every day and think with a month of more working/ learning with Angular I could improve my skills with it drastically and make it look cleaner and implement a more logical architecture of the project.